itinfohub/AzureFundamentals/contents.md

 ## What is cloud computing?

-- Using the Internet to remotely deliver computing services: computing; networking; storage; analytics; and intelligence etc.
+- Using the Internet to deliver from remote computing services: computing; networking; storage; analytics; and intelligence etc.
 - Virtual rather than physical
 - pay as you go
 - rental rather ownership